 If a Baptist pastor says, “Ruckman taught you the AV was infallible and inerrant,” he is not “speaking the truth in love” (or in decency).
 He is “speaking a lie in hate.”
 Over 4,000,000 Christians believed in the AV before my mother was born.
 (Ruckman, Peter.
 God is Love.
 1998 reprint, p.
 112)

 “…And the KJV is on par with the originals because it is verbally inspired.”
-No stupid, that is what Christians taught back in 1660-1700…the KJV was directly inspired by the Holy Spirit.
-He just repeated what was being taught in 1680-1700.
+No stupid, that is what Christians taught back in 1660-1700 … “… the KJV was directly inspired by the Holy Spirit … and the Textus Receptus in the New Testament corresponds exactly, word for word, letter for letter, to the inspired originals.” … He just repeated what was being taught in 1680-1700.
 I didn’t teach that or even imply it.
 (The Last Grenade, p.
 261)

 The fact is throughout history those who had the highest confidence in the KJV did not normally go beyond declaring the KJV to be reliable and trustworthy.
 This is demonstrated by the fact that the few quotes Ruckman presents as "proof" were so easy to dismiss in our article No evidence of Ruckmanism before 1950.

-Not only does Ruckman in general misrepresent past believers with a tendency to hold a Ruckmanite position, he does the same with specific Christian leaders of the past.
+Not only does Ruckman misrepresent past believers of generally having a tendency to hold to a Ruckmanite position, he does the same with specific Christian leaders of the past.

 In a previous article we refuted Ruckman's false charge that Spurgeon had taught “the most cultic, demonic ‘Ruckmanism’ ever espoused by a Baptist."
 Many other cases of misrepresenting Spurgeon have been found, including the following: